-The result of this design is a driver that has a rapid and uniform response to high frequencies and has the speed of the best ribbon/electrostatic designs.
+The result of this design is a driver that has a rapid and uniform response to high frequencies and has the speed of the best ribbon/electrostatic designs, without the high distortion and poor dispersion that is typically associated with them.

-The G7c uses two of these tweeters per channel.
-One is front-firing and the other rear-firing; each controlled by a separate crossover with the rear tweeter out of phase to the front tweeter, creating a dipole.
+The G7.1c uses two of these tweeters per channel.
+One is front-firing and the other rear-firing; wired to the crossover out of phase to the front tweeter, creating a dipole.